Despite increased internet access, minorities and the poor aren’t equally represented in medical research.

 About 45 percent of European-Americans with high school educations and incomes above the poverty line looked at the information, while only 18 percent of African-Americans with the same credentials logged onto the site.

-This is especially relevant today because of the National Institutes of Health's Precision Medicine Initiative, a project to recruit 1 million people and analyze their DNA to understand risk factors related to a variety of diseases.
+This is especially relevant today because of the National Institutes of Health’s

 As the Washington study illustrates, getting a sample reflective of the U.S. population may not be an easy task.